zkamper/neural-networks/README.md

-# neural-networks
-Repository for the Neural Networks course
+Repository of the student Calin Ionut for the Neural Networks course